StaytunedLLP/jsr.io/README.md

 Refer to each module's individual `Readme.md` for detailed usage instructions, API documentation, and examples.

-## Contributing

-We welcome contributions to this Deno Package Collection!
-If you have ideas for new modules, improvements to existing ones, or bug fixes, please feel free to:

-1. Fork the repository.
-2. Create a new branch for your feature or fix.
-3. Make your changes and ensure tests pass.
-4. Submit a pull request with a clear description of your changes.

 ## License

 This project is licensed under the [MIT License](./LICENSE).

 ---

-Thank you for exploring the Deno Package Collection.
+Thank you for exploring the Staytuned Deno Package Collection.
 We hope these modules are valuable to your Deno projects!